Aylawoo/flow-flight-overlay/README.md

 This one is simple, displays flight information as a bar in realtime.
 Intended for use by livestreamers.

+Note: Display with all options enabled will not display correctly on screen resolutions below 1080p.
+This is a conscious design decision to compromise between readability, and I firmly believe that VERY few people are running MSFS on screens lower than 1080p.

 ## Installation

 Simply copy the HTML/CSS/JS into a new script on Flow, and configure the settings in the panel.